destenson/iMemoized/README.md

 moizeMulti x 8,290,546 ops/sec +/- 4.72% (41 runs sampled)

-// the moize published benchmarks for multiple objects using iMemoized
-// are incorrect since they fail to use a documented configuration option
-// with iMemoized that ensures safe, thoughtful memoizing of functions
-// taking objects as arguments.

 iMemoizedMultiObject x 20,142,679 ops/sec +/- 4.47% (44 runs sampled)

 moizeMultiObject x 9,706,792 ops/sec +/- 3.33% (52 runs sampled)